motdotla/carte/README.md

 # carte

-Under develompent.

 API of memory cards.
+I'm beginning this with people in my company.

 ## Usage